Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Evolution Models With Varying Entropy Profiles

 This study investigates formation-based initial conditions derived from VH22, examples of which are depicted in Figure \ref{fig:fig2}.
 The formation models presented there exhibit multiple initial convective layers separated by a pronounced outer compositional gradient, analogous to a TBL.
 All models in this section have formation-guided initial conditions, characterized by three convective zones and three convectively stable layers as illustrated in Figure \ref{fig:fig2}.
 Previous studies \citep{Nettelmann2016, VazanHelled2020, Scheibe2021} have examined the evolutionary implications of outer composition gradients and TBLs, generally assuming minimal H-He fractions in the deep interior regions.
 Here, we relax this assumption, permitting H-He total mass fractions up to $15\%$ in the initial formation-based models.
 Convective mixing effects are predominantly governed by initial heavy-element and entropy profiles \citep{Knierim2024, Tejada2025}.
 Stabilizing gradients deeper in the planet's interior show greater stability compared to those positioned further outward, as demonstrated by \citet[][see their Figure 2]{Tejada2025} in the context of Jupiter and generalized by \cite{Knierim2024} for gas giants broadly.
 Given these established findings, such analyses are not repeated here.

-Figure \ref{fig:fig3} illustrates the effects of varying interior specific entropy values from 3 to 3.7 k$_B$ baryon$^{-1}$ in Uranus-mass models, analogous to the approach of Section 3.2 in \cite{Tejada2025} for Jupiter.
-All models in this Section are initialized at the same outer entropy of 5.5 k$_B$ baryon$^{-1}$.
-The differences in initial interior entropy profiles lead to distinct evolutionary pathways in temperature and composition, with higher initial entropies promoting extensive convective mixing.
+Figure \ref{fig:fig3} illustrates the effects of varying interior specific entropy values from 3 to 3.9 k$_B$ baryon$^{-1}$ in Uranus-mass models, analogous to the approach of Section 3.2 in \cite{Tejada2025} for Jupiter.
+Recent evolution studies and static interior work have found that Uranus could harbor interior temperatures of tens of thousands of kelvin provided its interior is non-adiabatic \citep{VazanHelled2020, Scheibe2021, Neuenschwander2024, Lin2024}.
+These initial entropy ranges correspond to a hot Uranian interior, further justifying our choice of interior entropy.
+All models in this Section are initialized at the same outer entropy of 5.5 k$_B$ baryon$^{-1}$.\footnote{The outermost entropy values have no long-term stabilizing effect, see \cite{Knierim2024} and \cite{Tejada2025} for discussions.} The differences in initial interior entropy profiles lead to distinct evolutionary pathways in temperature and composition, with higher initial entropies promoting extensive convective mixing.
 The bottom panel of Figure \ref{fig:fig3} displays the radius, effective temperature, luminosity, outer heavy-element abundance, and gravity harmonic evolution of each model.
 Higher luminosities in these models are attributed to rapid heat release from zones interior to the outer compositional gradient into the external layers, particularly evident in the hottest model (red curve), which undergoes near-total convective mixing.
 The hottest model undergoes a sudden convective mixing event which causes a dramatic, yet temporary, increase in radius, effective temperature, and intrinsic flux.
 The heat interior to its initial outer stabilizing $Z$ gradient is released upon mixing when the model reaches $\sim$0.4 Gyr, at which the outer regions ($\gtrsim 0.6$ M$_P$, where M$_P$ is the planet mass) begin to cool adiabatically.
-Adiabatic cooling of the outer regions leads to greater internal flux and significantly smaller radii, as shown in the bottom center panel of Figure~\ref{fig:fig3}.
+Adiabatic cooling of the outer regions leads to greater internal flux and significantly smaller radii, as shown in the center and center bottom panels of Figure~\ref{fig:fig3}.
 In contrast, maintaining the outer compositional gradient results in significantly lower luminosities and larger radii.
 These example models serve illustrative purposes only, highlighting the impacts of varied initial entropy gradients rather than attempting to precisely reproduce Uranus’s observed properties.